vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/rde-versions.md

 different RDE instance versions.

-It can either upgrade the existing RDE instances to a new version of the RDE Type, or it can request the entity and specify that that the contents must be converted to a specific version before they are returned to the client.
+It can either upgrade the existing RDE instances to a new version of the RDE Type, or it can request the entity and specify that the contents must be converted to a specific version before they are returned to the client.